 Cat food brands offer various packaging sizes.
 If you are looking to try food and you aren’t certain that you are going to use it for a long time, go for a smaller package.
-However, if you know what your older cat enjoys eating, then purchasing a big bag size of soft dry cat food may be a more affordable option.
+However, if you know what your older cat enjoys eating, purchasing a big bag of soft dry cat food may be a more affordable option.

-Your cat approves it
+Your cat approves of it

 Top five recommendations for soft dry cat food for seniors

 Tender Centers Dry Cat Food with Salmon and White Meat Chicken by Meow Mix